-All the constitutions of America are on a plan that excludes the childish embarrassments which occur in monarchical countries.
+All the constitutions of America are on a plan that excludes the childish embarrassiments which occur in monarchical countries.
 No suspension of government can there take place for a moment, from any circumstance whatever.
 The system of representation provides for every thing, and is the only system in which nations and governments can always appear in their proper character.

-As extraordinary power, ought not to be lodged in the hands of any individual, so ought there to be no appropriations of public money to any person, beyond what his services in a state may be worth.
-It signifies not whether a man be called a president, a king, an emperor, a senator, or by any other name, which propriety or folly may devise, or arrogance assume, it is only a certain service he can perform in the state; and the service of any such individual in the rotine of office, whether such office be called monarchical, presidential, senatorial, or by any other name or title, can never exceed the value of ten thousand[68] pounds a year.
-All the great services that are done in the world are performed by volunteer characters, who accept nothing for them; but the rotine of office is always regulated to such a general standard of abilities as to be within the compass of numbers in every country to perform, and therefore cannot merit very extraordinary recompence.
-Government, says Swift, is a plain thing, and fitted to the capacity of many heads.
+As extraordinary power ought not to be lodged in the hands of any individual, so ought there to be no appropriations of public money to any person, beyond what his services in a state may be worth.
+It signifies not whether a man be called a president, a king, an emperor, a senator, or by any other name, which propriety or folly may devise, or arrogance assume; it is only a certain service he can perform in the state; and the service of any such individual in the rotine of office, whether such office be called monarchical, presidential, senatorial, or by any other name or title, can never exceed the value of ten thousand cumftances, they refolved not to keep any more bears; for, faid they, " a bear is a very voracicus, expensive animal, and " we were obliged to pull out his clars, less he should hurt the " citizens."